diz217/Statistical_DataAnalysis_Pipeline_DESeq2/README.md

    - If more than one series matrix file is detected for a GEO accession, it is because the samples are interpreted by different GPLs (GEO Platform), and they cannot be compared or combined in the analysis.
 Therefore, the pipeline will prompt the user to select one matrix at a time (0-indexed).
 3. **Count matrix column selection in single GSM files**
    - When aggregating GSM-level count matrices, we expect two columns, 1st column being Genes and 2nd column being counts.
 If there are more columns, the pipeline will prompt the user to check and specify which column represents the column data.

+## Outputs
+The pipeline generates a set of intermediate and final result files under the working directory for each GEO accession.
+**Intermediate files**
+- `{GSE_ID}_meta_gsm_condition.tsv` Metadata matrix with GSM IDs, pre-cleaned titles, descriptions if applicable, pose-cleaned conditions.
+Note, only the GSMs detected in the count matrix files are kept.
+- `{GSE_ID}_conditions.tsv` Unique conditions from post-cleaned titles.
+- `{GSE_ID}_control_experiments.tsv` Autoamtically inferred case-control pairs from unique conditions.
+This file is used in pipeline case-control design for statistical analysis.
+- `{GSE_ID}_(count|var)_gsm_matrix_{i}.tsv` Preprocessed aggregated count matrix (i-th downloaded file) with Gene IDs as the first column and Sample IDs (GSM) as the first row.
+Note, the GSMs follow the same order as in the 'geo_accession' column in the metadata tsv.
+  - 'count' stands for integer count data and 'val' stands for normalized count data.

+**Final analysis results**
+Depending on the data type and replicate availability, the pipeline generates two or more statistical result tables:
+- DESeq2 results:
+  - Generated for integer count data with biological replicated experiments.
+  - p-values
+  - p-adj
+  - baseMean
+  - logFC
+  - lfcSE
+- limma/ limma-voom results:
+  - Generated when replicates are unavailable. limma-voom is used for integer count data, and limma is used for normalized count data.
+  - logFC
+  - logMean (AMean)
+** Example output directory**
 ## Directory
 ```
 ├── src/